Welld Solution Overview

 - Scalable redundant instances of the Welld application spread across multiple VMs in AWS-managed node groups, to insure maximum availability

-In addition to AWS world-class infrastructure and security, Welld Health utilizes best-of-breed monitoring, Cloud Security Posture Management (CSPM) and Cloud SIEM from Datadog, with engineers on-call 24/7 to respond to alerts.
+In addition to AWS world-class infrastructure and security, Welld Health utilizes best-of-breed monitoring, AWS GuardDuty and Datadog Cloud SIEM for continuous monitoring and alerting, with engineers on-call 24/7 to respond to alerts.
 Utilizing modern GitOps practices, the Welld clusters and application deployments are protected using the same source-control tools as the Welld application, and staff and developers are disallowed direct access to cluster updates.
 Staff and engineers are required to use two-factor authentication for each cloud service provider, and Welld utilizes both U2F (Fido) and browser certificate authentication for strong second factors.

 To keep our application secure, Welld utilizes weekly base container rebuilds to stay up-to-date with the most recent upstream security updates, supplemented with manual builds for critical fixes.
 Automated code scanning tools are used to stay up-to-date on security fixes for application dependencies.